cldwalker/git-puns/README.md

 * package.json's `main` key specifies a lib/main.js as the main entry point.
 In shadow-cljs.edn, we specify the `:output-to` key to be lib/main.js as the final asset built from our cljs code.
 * In shadow-cljs.edn we configure the `:exports` key to export cljs fns to the main module.
 For this package, we define `activate` and `deactivate` of the [available Atom functions](https://flight-manual.atom.io/hacking-atom/sections/package-word-count/#source-code).
 * Commands are configured under the `activationCommands` key in package.json.
 These commands are defined as a cljs map in `git-puns.commands/commands`.
 * The shadow-cljs repl reload is configured under the `:devtools` key.
-The functions referenced there activate/deactivate and notify the user when the package reloads.
+The functions referenced there activate/deactivate the package and notify the user when the package reloads.

 ### REPL Features